 When we consume refined carbohydrates, like bread and pasta, our insulin levels automatically go up.
 While this is a natural process, the problem lies in how high it goes due to how refined our food is nowadays.
 A spike in insulin automatically shuts off our ability to burn fat, and excess insulin is actually being stored AS fat.
 It’s a double whammy, and in the worst kind of way.

 New Habit: Make protein, fiber, and healthy fat the focus of all your meals; this slows the digestion of your food down and lowers the amount of insulin your body secretes.
-This means more fat burning and less hunger when the spike inevitably drops.
+This means more fat-burning and less hunger when the spike inevitably drops.

-3. Belly Breathe to Relieve Stress
+3. Belly Breathing to Relieve Stress

-When we stress out, our fight or flight response is activated.
-Our stress hormone, cortisol, increases and our breathing becomes faster.
+When we stress out, our fight-or-flight response is activated.
+Our stress hormone, cortisol, increases, and our breathing becomes faster.
 Inside our bodies, cortisol and insulin are like BFFs; they love each other, and when one comes out to play, the other one does as well.
 A stress-induced spike in cortisol causes our insulin levels to spike as well, and we now know from above this is not a good thing.

 New Habit: Limit your exposure to stress to the best of your ability but for those inevitable stress-filled moments, stop and perform five or more deep, slow belly breaths.
 When we breathe slowly and deeply and let our belly rise on each inhalation, we are actually stimulating the opposite of fight or flight; our rest and digest system activates.
 This causes our cortisol and our insulin to lower and reduces the chance that we self-medicate with high-carb comfort foods.